Sport in Reading, Berkshire: Triathlon

 The British Triathlon Association was formed at the town's former Mall health club on 11 December 1982.
 Britain's first-ever triathlon took place just outside Reading at Kirtons's Farm in Pingewood in 1983 and was revived in 1994 and 95.
 Thames Valley Triathletes, based in the town, is Britain's oldest triathlon club, having its origins in the 1984 event at nearby Heckfield, when a relay team raced under the name Reading Triathlon Club.

 Other sports

-The Hexagon theatre was home to snooker's Grand Prix tournament, one of the sport's "Big Four", from 1984 to 94.
+The Hexagon theatre was home to snooker's Grand Prix tournament, one of the sport's "Big Four", from 1984 to 1994.

 The town hosts Australian rules football team Reading Kangaroos and American football team Berkshire Renegades.

 Reading-born Richard Burns became the first Englishman to win the World Rally Championship, in 2001.

-Reading has previously been the town in which two former Formula One teams, Canadian constructor Walter Wolf Racing (from 1977–1979) and Brazilian constructor Fittipaldi Automotive (from 1977–1982), based their headquarters.
-Former Formula One driver Innes Ireland (who is best known for racing for Team Lotus from 1959–1961, as well as driving for British Racing Partnership and BRM between 1962 and 1966), lived in Reading until he succumbed to cancer at the age of 63 in 1993.
+Reading has previously been the town in which two former Formula One teams, Canadian constructor Walter Wolf Racing (from 1977 to 1979) and Brazilian constructor Fittipaldi Automotive (from 1977 to 1982), based their headquarters.
+Former Formula One driver Innes Ireland (who is best known for racing for Team Lotus from 1959 to 1961, as well as driving for British Racing Partnership and BRM between 1962 and 1966), lived in Reading until he succumbed to cancer at the age of 63 in 1993.
+Four-time Formula One champion Ayrton Senna lived in Tilehurst in the 1980s; a road is named after him.

+Reading Rooks Korfball Club practices at Reading Blue Coat School and (as of season 2025-26) has 4 teams participating at various levels in the English Korfball League.